9 Best Air Miles Credit Cards in Singapore (2023)

 Online Promo

-on Air Tickets, Travel Packages and Foreign Currency Spend
+on Air Tickets and Foreign Currency Spend

-S$1 = 5X Points
+S$1 = 7X Points

 Rewards to Miles Conversion for Selected Airline Partners

-1 Point = 0.4 miles
+1 Point = 0.4 Miles

 Back to top